izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 ## Analytically Proving the Bound

 We will carry out the sum of squares decomposition several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
-We do not know if any SOS decomposition is more useful than another so we preserve several for the record.
+We do not know if any SOS decomposition is more useful than another when it comes to self-testing, so we preserve several for the record.

 ```{figure} key.JPG
 :name: key-figure